cpittet/ada-teamphilippe/index.md

 As what was done in the two previous analysis, we do not show the plots of the relationships between the features and the stock prices since they are very similar and do not add much insights.

-We don't change a winning team... it is again the count of quotes and the negative score that matter most.
+We don't change a winning team... these are again the count of quotes and the negative score that matter most.
 However, the positive score for the 76+ authors seems to be relevant as well.
 But, as surprisingly as before, the corresponding coefficient is negative, meaning that the more positive the quotes are for these people, the lower the stock price tends to be.